Hap-Map/HapMap/reports/week4-report.md

 - Emily: This week I have been learning more about how to use Dart/Flutter, exploring what widgets are available, and preparing sketches of the app.
 I added the TypeAhead widget to the search page to allow for auto-suggestions when the user is entering a query.
 Further work on this feature would be to make it visually appealing as well as connect it to the Google API and other pages of the app.
 - Pulkit: Built a basic layout for each page in Flutter and added routes to finish the app's basic view flow.
 - Simona: I worked on updated the figma wireframe created by Jesse for more accessible design, and set up the Trello board for task management.
-- Lauren: Integrated the Google Nagivation API and created directions model
+- Lauren: Integrated the Google Navigation API and created directions model.
-- Aditya: Worked on setting up the repository and organization for the project on GitHub.
-Also worked on the policies and requirements document.
+- Aditya: Learned to work with Flutter and Dart, researched about more accessible app design and structure for screen-readers, and started working on speech-to-text integration.
 - Jesse: Designed the main Figma wireframe for our application and wrote draft for weekly report.

 ## Next Steps